home click highlighted hovered text for more info, see help

 The original preserved vaulted hall with columns and pillars on the ground floor and the main room encircled by galleries on three sides on the upper floor make Corvey one of the most striking examples of the "Carolingian Renaissance".
 This applies to the documented original artistic decoration of the elements which still exist on the ground and on the upper floors, including life-size stucco figures and mythological friezes presenting the only known example of wall paintings of ancient mythology with Christian interpretation in Carolingian times.

-Archaeological Park in Xanten on Wardter Strasse
+Archaeological Park in Xanten at Wardter Strasse 11

 Built on the site of ancient Roman Xanten, the museum has recreated a number of full scale buildings as they were in the time of the Romans.
 The rebuilt structures include rows of towering Roman columns, a full-size gladiatorial amphitheater, city walls with guard towers, and even a tall temple that can be seen from the harbor.